 If you are experiencing pregnancy and birth again again, it could all feel very familiar or it can be a totally different experience with brand new symptoms.

 Your pregnancy may involve fewer midwife appointments – although you can ask for more if you need them.
-If you experienced conditions such as pre-eclampsia, gestational diabetes or obstetric cholestasis in your last pregnancy, you may be offered more checks this time.
+If you experienced conditions such as pre-eclampsia, gestational diabetes or obstetric cholestasis in your last pregnancy, you may be offered more antenatal checks this time.

 You may need to take your other children to your scans and midwife appointments – it can be useful to write down any questions for your midwife because you might get distracted, and take snacks and toys just incase you have to wait around.

-Life is busy when you have children so it is very normal to feel like you are not really focusing on your pregnancy, on your baby and on your birth preparation in the same way.
+- Life is busy when you have children so it is very normal to feel like you are not really able to focus on your pregnancy, on your bump and on your birth preparation in the same way.

-- One of the biggest considerations when thinking about birth again is childcare – your older children need to be taken care of so you can have a baby: you might have family on hand to help out at a moment’s notice or you may need to rely on a combination of friends or family – make a list of names with numbers and availability so you can know who you can call on when labour starts.
+- One of the biggest considerations when thinking about birth again is childcare – your older children need to be taken care of so you can have a baby: you might have family on hand to help out at a moment’s notice or you may need to rely on a combination of friends or family – it can be helpful to make a list of names with numbers and availability so you can know who you can call on when labour starts.

 Copyright: Janine Smith